slemiere/enter-the-daggerverse/runbooks/english/02-getting-started-with-Dagger.md

 At the end of command execution, you will see this message:
 ![](../dagger-cloud-traces.png)

 By default, Dagger will try to send traces to Dagger cloud.
-If you don't want this behavior, you can disable it by setting environment variables called `DAGGER_NO_NAG`:
+If you don't want this behavior, you can disable it by setting environment variable called `DAGGER_NO_NAG`:

 ```bash
 export DAGGER_NO_NAG=1